truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 Moreover, BTC-professionals take pride in their work (as they absolutely should).

-And tus, no one wants to be on the hook for a "BTC disaster".
+And thus, no one wants to be on the hook for a "BTC disaster".

 And sidechains, along with their benefits, do present a scary new risk.
 Unlike the "code risks" in, for example, P2SH or CLTV, these risks can not be systematically hunted down and eliminated.
 So, commentators may see themselves as in a similar situation to the FDA [in the US], or an academic IRB: they will be disproportionately blamed if something goes wrong, but will not disproportionately benefit if everything goes well.